-For a single missing tooth, we will recommend an implant-retained crown.
+For a single missing tooth, we can place a crown on top of an implant post.
 This dental crown will be custom-made to mimic your natural dental structure and mounted to your implant, seamlessly completing your smile.

 Missing Multiple Teeth

-If you’re missing multiple teeth consecutively, then you could benefit from an implant-retained dental bridge.
+If you’re missing multiple teeth consecutively, then you could benefit from an implant bridge.
 This prosthetic literally “bridges” the gap in your smile and it’s supported by dental implants on either side for maximum biting power and stability.

 Missing All Teeth

-If you’re missing all or most of your teeth, we can use an implant-retained denture to replace your whole smile.
-With an average of 4 strategically placed dental implants, we can anchor your dentures to your jawbone for a comfortable, stable, and functional full smile replacement.
+If you’re missing all or most of your teeth, we can use an implant denture to replace your whole smile.
+With an average of four to six strategically placed dental implants, we can anchor your dentures to your jawbone for a comfortable, stable, and functional full smile replacement.